isabella232/js-node-callbacks/readme.md

 ## Add Sinch funcationality.
 As mentioned before, as soon as someone calls in on a the phone number, Sinch will make a callback to my backend and I can respond with what we call **SVAML**.
 More information about our REST API's can be found [here](https://www.sinch.com/docs/voice/rest/) and for this tutorial we are particularly interested in the [ICE event](https://www.sinch.com/docs/voice/rest/#ICE).

-Whenever someone calls in I want to connect them to my conference with their caller ID.
-So reading the docs, I see that if to connect to a conference (which is in fact exactly what a hotline is), I just need to respond with this:
+Whenever someone calls in, I want to connect them to my conference with their caller ID.
+So reading the docs, I see that to connect to a conference (which is in fact exactly what a hotline is), I just need to respond with this:

 **Conference Response**